FrontierPsychiatrist/jsdbc/README.md

-C-mysql
+jsdbc
 =======
-This is a mysql client for node.js that uses libzdb to query MySQL.
+This is a database client for node.js that uses libzdb to query some relational databases.
 Internally it uses a connection pool.
-It supports prepared statements.
+It supports prepared statements and result sets.
+Currently only mysql is supported.

 How to build
 ------------